July 29, 2024

 Outdoor Sowing

 • Timing: Sow seeds directly in the garden three weeks before the last frost of spring.
-In regions with mild winters seeds can be sown in the fall for early spring blooms.
+If you’re somewhere that has mild winters then the seeds can be sown in the fall so they will bloom in the early spring.

-• Method: Scatter seeds on the soil surface and press them lightly.
-Do not cover the seeds as they require light for germination.
+• Method: Scatter the seeds on the surface of the soil and press them lightly.
+Do not cover the seeds as they need light to germinate.
 Water gently to keep the soil moist.

 Indoor Sowing

-• Preparation: Start seeds indoors 6-8 weeks before the last frost date.
-Place seeds in a growing medium inside a plastic bag and refrigerate for three weeks to mimic winter conditions.
+• Preparation: Start the seeds indoors 6 to 8 weeks before the last frost.
+You want to copy the winter conditions so put your seeds in a growing medium inside a plastic bag and then put those in your refrigerator for 3 weeks.

 Transplanting Seedlings